taufik-nurrohman/markdown/.dev/README.md

 ### Soft Break

-[Soft breaks](https://spec.commonmark.org/0.31.2#softbreak) are collapsed to a space in non-critical parts, such as within paragraphs and list items:
+[Soft breaks](https://spec.commonmark.org/0.31.2#softbreak) are collapsed to spaces in non-critical parts, such as within paragraphs and list items:

 <table>